Left: The booming metropolis of Downey, California. Right: Grandpa Teemley

 But I digress.

 As I said previously, I was born in Whittier, California, home (decades earlier) of Pres.
 Richard Milhous Nixon.
 The Milhous family had a long, if somewhat forgotten, history in Whittier.
-In my late teens, I once discovered an overgrown lot in Whittier full of Milhous gravestones (the original cemetery was apparently now a fast food franchise).
+In my late teens, I once discovered an overgrown lot in Whittier full of Milhous gravestones; the original cemetery was apparently now a fast food franchise (which raises rather chilling questions regarding the content of their hamburgers).
 I considered snatching Nixon’s maternal grandfather’s grave marker as a unique memento.
 But one doesn’t simply “snatch” a granite headstone.

 But I digress.
 I do that a lot, so henceforth let’s just use the initials “BID.”